 The applicants that have passed phase 1 will be graded and approximately 20 applicants with the highest points will be selected.
 The grading is done as follows:

-Bachelor’s thesis or corresponding final thesis grade of 3 or above will be awarded 15 points.
-(If the grading scale is other than 1-5, it will be converted to the 1-5 scale).
-Applicants who have not written a thesis as part of their previous degree will earn no points in this section.
-The applicants whose thesis was graded on a scale of pass/fail will earn 10 points.
+– Bachelor’s thesis or corresponding final thesis grade of 3 or above will be awarded 15 points.
+(If the grading scale is other than 1-5 it will be converted to the 1-5 scale using the table above) Applicants who have not written a thesis as part of their previous degree will earn no points in this section.
+Applicants whose thesis was graded on a scale of pass/fail will earn 10 points.

-Previous studies in futures studies 1 ECTS credit = 1 point, maximum of 25 points.
-When converting the old Finnish credit system into ECTS the multiple of 1.5 is used for Universities of Applied Sciences and 1.8 for Universities.
+– Previous studies in futures studies 1 ECTS credit = 1 point, maximum of 25 points.
+When converting the old Finnish credit system (prior to 2005) into ECTS the multiple of 1.5 is used for Universities of Applied Sciences and 1.8 for Universities.

 Instructions for the motivation letter: